outo/go-shared/misc/period/README.md

      consisted of 1000 samples of two Periods, each with about 30 distinct ranges (defragmented, stitched and sorted) took on average:
-     * Subtract - 80 microseconds
+     * Subtract - 80 microseconds (producing nearly 30 ranges)
-     * Union - 76 microseconds
+     * Union - 76 microseconds (producing about 20 ranges)